emacsmirror/fennel-mode/README.md

 (add-to-list 'auto-mode-alist '("\\.fnl\\'" . fennel-mode))
 ```

-Note that `fennel-mode` doesn't inherit from `lisp-mode` since 0.4.0,
+Note that `fennel-mode` doesn't inherit from `lisp-mode` since 0.4.0, and
-and instead switched to `prog-mode`.
+instead switched to `prog-mode`.
+This means that there is no longer any way to
+declare shared functionality (such as paredit) that you want applied to every
+lisp you use; you have to add hooks specifically to `fennel-mode-hook`.

 ## Interactivity